BlackBox-CSP/CentralApps/README.md

-# CentralApps
+# Jython
-Catchall repo for hard to download apps
+Jython is a pain to download from command line